Do you have a long list of goals that you want to achieve? No matter how small or large your goals are; some of us never even start.

 But I’ll tell you one thing: Build your habits by putting them in your calendar because what’s in your calendar gets done.

-If we want to achieve certain things, we have to schedule time to actually do it.
+If we want to achieve certain things, we have to schedule a time to actually do it.
 Can you become successful without any skills?

 I don’t think so.
 Scheduling your activities is a great way to keep track of your progress.
 Nothing scheduled?
 No progress.